jsturtevant/MailLake/README.md

-Re-vinventing the mail interface and increasing productivity with Machine learning
+##Re-inventing the mail interface and increasing productivity with Machine learning